FreeState works to improve the lives of all LGBTQ Marylanders through public policy initiatives.

 Download YEA’s first report, Living in the Margins, by clicking on the photo to the right.
 This report profiles the experiences of LGBTQ Youth in Maryland, and makes policy recommendations to build safe spaces for all our young people.

 We are proud to release the Living in the Margins Update which profiles our progress as a coalition in the past year.
 YEA has also created factsheets about the experiences of LGBTQ Youth in Maryland that speak to the importance of our advocacy work.
-For more information, or to find out how you can take part in this critical work, contact YEA coordinator, Saida Agostini, at email@example.com.
+For more information, or to find out how you can take part in this critical work, contact YEA coordinator, Mark Procopio at firstname.lastname@example.org.

 Rationale: Throughout the United States, there is a growing recognition among youth advocates that LGBTQ youth are at a heightened risk of entering the “school-to-jail pipeline”.
 Our public institutions and systems – primarily the education, foster care, and juvenile justice systems – are also among the most challenging environments for LGBTQ youth.